wedusk101/sig/make/readme.txt

+First make sure to have installed in your system: build-essential, libglfw3-dev, libglfw3

-Just call make from this directory to build libraries and examples.
+Then call make from this directory to build libraries and examples.

-To force compilation in 32 or 64 bits type 'make ARCH=32' or 'make ARCH=64'
+To force compilation in 32 bits type 'make ARCH=32'

 makefile commands:
 clean : clean temporary files